stellarspot/opencog-ppl/docs/belief_propagation.md

         F = (f(X1=v11, X2=v21), ..., f(X1=v1n, X2=v2n))
       multiply the tensor F to all incoming messages except variable i:
       M(f->i)=Sum[k] F * M[k->f] where k!=i
-    Else do nothing (not all messages are arrived)
+    Else do nothing (not all messages are received)
 ```

+Factor value calculation:
+* for the given factor name find factor-argument-list
+* for each variable get its domain

 #### Messages sending sample